High Quality QCD Axion at Gravitational Wave Observatories

-In both cases, notice that the tension of the walls is larger than in the standard QCD axion case by a factor $\Lambda_{\text{H}}/\Lambda_{\text{QCD}}\gg 1$.
-For $N_{\text{DW}}>1$, in the absence of significant friction from the thermal plasma (we show in Appendix~\ref{sec:friction} that this has at most a minor impact on our conclusions), the string-wall network rapidly achieves a scaling regime, where its energy density is dominated by domain walls and $\rho_{\text{dw}}\simeq c \sigma H$, where $c$ is a $O(1)$ numerical prefactor (in this regime $V_a$ is normally already temperature-independent).
+In both cases, the tension of the walls is larger than in the standard QCD axion case by a factor $\Lambda_{\text{H}}/\Lambda_{\text{QCD}}\gg 1$.
+For $N_{\text{DW}}>1$, in the absence of significant friction from the plasma (we show in Appendix~\ref{sec:appD} that this has a minor impact on our conclusions), the network rapidly achieves a scaling regime, with its energy density dominated by domain walls, $\rho_{\text{dw}}\simeq c \sigma H$, where $c$ is a $O(1)$ numerical prefactor (in this regime $V_a$ is normally already temperature-independent).
 This scales slower than matter and radiation and thus the network is potentially dangerous for cosmology~\cite{Zeldovich:1974uw}.
-However, domain wall domination can be generically avoided in the heavy axion scenario, thanks to the additional misaligned potential contribution $V_b$.
-The resulting vacuum pressure causes the contraction of the false vacuum regions and the consequent collapse of the network~\cite{Sikivie:1982qv}.
-This occurs at a temperature $T_{\text{ann}}$, which can be simply estimated by imposing $\rho_{\text{dw}}\simeq \Delta V$ and more precisely determined via numerical simulations~\cite{Kawasaki:2014sqa}.
-Here we focus on the case where $V_b$ is temperature-independent below $\Lambda_{\text{H}}$, as occurs generically when PQ breaking is due to physics above $\Lambda_{\text{H}}$ and refer the reader to Appendix~\ref{sec:Tdep} for the temperature-dependent case.
-To set ideas and simplify expressions, in the following we set $N_b=1, N_{\text{DW}}=6$ as example values and fix numerical prefactors according to the simulations of~\cite{Kawasaki:2014sqa} (see Appendix~\ref{sec:formulae} for complete formulae), although our results are only mildly affected by these precise choices.
+However, domain wall domination can be generically avoided in the heavy axion scenario, thanks to the misaligned potential contribution $V_b$.
+The resulting vacuum pressure causes the contraction of the false vacuum regions and the collapse of the network~\cite{Sikivie:1982qv} at a temperature $T_{\text{ann}}$, which can be estimated by imposing $\rho_{\text{dw}}\simeq \Delta V$ and more precisely determined via numerical simulations~\cite{Kawasaki:2014sqa}.
+Here we focus on the case where $V_b$ is temperature-independent below $\Lambda_{\text{H}}$, as occurs generically when PQ breaking is due to physics above $\Lambda_{\text{H}}$, see Appendix~\ref{sec:appB} for the temperature-dependent case.
+To set ideas and simplify expressions, in the following we set $N_b=1, N_{\text{DW}}=6$ as example values, fix numerical prefactors according to the simulations of~\cite{Kawasaki:2014sqa} and also fix the number of (entropy) relativistic degrees of freedom at $T_{\text{ann}}$ to the SM value at high temperatures $( g_{*s,\text{ann}}) \,g_{*,\text{ann}}=106.75$ (see also Appendix~\ref{sec:appB}), although our results are only mildly affected by these precise choices.
 We then find